 The first state plans were due in 2007.
 Plan revisions are required every decade, with the first full revision now due in 2021 (postponed from an original 2018 deadline).
 As part of the SIPs, states must calculate and work towards interim, short-term progress goals, with a long-term goal of returning targeted areas to their natural conditions by 2064.

-The Clean Air Act and EPA regulations also mandate that certain older power plants adopt pollution abatement technology, known as “Best Available Retrofit Technology.”
+The Clean Air Act and EPA regulations also mandate that certain older power plants adopt pollution abatement methods, known as “Best Available Retrofit Technology.”
 EPA allows this requirement to be met through a variety of methods: installing and operating specific technology, like scrubbers; requiring that sections of the facility periodically shut down to decrease overall annual emissions, known as “seasonal curtailment;” or integrating the power plants into the interstate emissions trading program, CSAPR.

 If sections of the state’s SIP will not result in sufficient improvement to air visibility and quality, including if EPA determines that the pollution control technology is inadequate for specific facilities, EPA is expected to issue a FIP.
 EPA may also work with the state to revise the SIP.
 The FIP often addresses the insufficiency of the state’s interim progress goals, as well as specific technology controls for facilities.
 In practice, FIPs have been effective tools to compel states to take the action required under law even when they are reluctant to do so.